0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 If the setup was done correctly and there are no errors in the pipeline, when the pipeline successfully completes, there should be a new, properly tagged GitHub release with the msixbundle attached to it.

 NOTE:
-- the message of your last commit (head_commit) is used as the required description of the newly created tag, which appears here:
+- the tag itself is used as the required description of the newly created tag, which appears here:

 ![Release_1](/ScreenShots/CI-CD_DOCUMENTATION/Release_1.png)

+- it is replaced by the release description

 ![Release_2](/ScreenShots/CI-CD_DOCUMENTATION/Release_2.png)